 How does sperm banking work?

-How do you know if a sperm bank is reputable?
+How do you know if a facility is reputable?

 And, if you are planning to purchase donated sperm from a sperm bank, there are many, many factors to consider.
 FDA regulations require that sperm banks comply with standards for screening and testing of donors, maintain proper records, and undergo compliance audits.
 However, outside of these regulations, sperm banks are permitted to establish their own guidelines related to collection and sharing of donor information and limitations on the number of births from any one donor.